 Can you have both things, a PIM and a DAM system, at the same time?
 Of course, given that a PIM system manages product content and a DAM system would be responsible for other types of corporate and marketing materials.

 When it comes to achieving effective, updated and one hundred percent controlled eCommerce product content management, a PIM system is the best solution, since its functions are not performed by any DAM system.
 Do you want to check it by yourself?
-Try our 30-day free trialand we will demonstrate all the power that Product Information Management can offer to you.
+Try our 30-day free trial and we will show you all the power that Product Information Management has in store.